saracardoso/Tumour_Deconvolution/README.md

 This project contains the code developed to benchmark tumour deconvolution methods that use scRNAseq data as reference, for colorectal cancer (CRC).

+To deconvolute the CRC samples, we used the scRNAseq tumour samples from this [colorectal cancer (CRC) atlas](https://github.com/saracardoso/CRC_ATLAS).

 ## Methods Tested